 Our survey does not include adults living in care homes or other establishments, so will not capture vaccinations in these settings.
 Because of small sample sizes, the percentage of adults who have declined the vaccine should be treated with caution.
 For more information please see the Glossary.

-Figure 7: 99% of adults aged 70 years or over said they had received at least one dose of a vaccine, were awaiting one or would be likely to accept one
+Figure 7: 98% of adults aged 50 to 69 years said they had received at least one dose of a vaccine, were awaiting one or would be likely to accept one